How to Run Windows 7 on NVMe SSD Drive in a Virtual Machine

 Step 15

-After installing the Standard NVMe Express Controller driver, you will see that Windows cannot start the driver you installed from the PCI hardware properties.
-This error means that the hardware you added can run successfully on your computer or virtual machine, but Windows does not recognize the driver you installed.
+After installing the Standard NVMe Express Controller driver, check the PCI hardware properties.
+At this stage, you may find that Windows cannot start the driver you installed.
+This error indicates that the hardware you added can work on your computer or virtual machine.
+On the other hand, it means that Windows does not recognize this driver.

 Windows cannot initialize the device driver for this hardware.
 (Code 37)